EJSAHN/cssv-geom-mosaic/README.md

 ## Reproducibility notes

 - All steps are deterministic given fixed random seeds (where used).
-- Raw inputs must match the accessions listed in `data/ACCESSIONS.txt`.
+- Raw inputs must match the accessions listed in `ACCESSIONS.txt`.
-- Raw genomes are downloaded from NCBI using the accessions in `data/ACCESSIONS.txt`.
+- Raw genomes are downloaded from NCBI using the accessions in `ACCESSIONS.txt`.